-- A. The Superintendent shall: - Establish and implement a Domestic Security Plan consistent with the requirements of the National Incident Management System (NIMS); - 2.
+- A. The Superintendent shall: - 1.
+Establish and implement a Domestic Security Plan consistent with the requirements of the National Incident Management System (NIMS); - 2.
 Develop and implement guidelines and procedures for reviewing each school's security provisions; - 3.
-Designate an administrator as the school safety specialist for the School District; - Establish policies and procedures for the prevention of violence on school grounds, including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community; and - 5.
+Designate an administrator as the school safety specialist for the School District (e.g., Director of Safety, Security, and Emergency Management); - 4.
+Establish policies and procedures for the prevention of violence on school grounds, including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community; and - 5.
 Establish and adhere to background screening procedures for all staff, volunteers, and mentors. - B. The principal shall conduct an annual review of each school's security provisions and submit a written report to the Superintendent or designee for submission to the School Board for review. - C. Each school's emergency plan shall include security provisions including emergency lockdown procedures.